NCAR/esds/posts/2021/oop-tutorial.md

 # Object Oriented Programming Tutorial

-The NCAR/UCAR virtual Python Tutorial Seminar Series continues with a lesson on Object Oriented Programming on **November 10th at 1 PM Mountain Standard Time** led by Kevin Paul.
+The NCAR/UCAR virtual Python Tutorial Seminar Series continues with a lesson on Object Oriented Programming on **November 10th at 1 PM Mountain Standard Time** led by Dr. Kevin Paul.

 The content for this seminar tutorial is hosted on Kevin's [Object Oriented Programming Tutorial Repository](https://github.com/kmpaul/pg2oop).

 ## Bio

+Dr. Kevin Paul is a computational physicist and software engineer working in the Computational & Information Systems Lab at the National Center for Atmospheric Research.
+Dr. Paul is the head of the Experimental Development Team (Xdev) and is passionate about open source development and teaching Python to Earth system scientists.

 ## How-to-Run